Dr. Carmen Belmonte

 She received her Ph.D. in Art History from the University of Udine (2017).
 During her doctoral studies, she was a visiting student at the European University Institute in Fiesole, Florence (2016), a Ph.D. candidate in the Swiss Doctoral Program in Civiltà Italiana at the University of Lugano (2013–2016), and she held a fellowship from the Italian Ministry of Education, University and Research (MIUR).
 She previously studied at the University of Calabria (B.A.
 2004, M.A.
 2007) and at the University of Pisa ("Diploma di Specializzazione" in Art History, 2011).
 At the LARTTE LAB of the Scuola Normale Superiore she was a research fellow within the project Osservatorio delle politiche per il patrimonio culturale (2009–2011).

 At the Kunsthistorisches Institut in Florenz she was a Wissenshaftliche Assistentin (2012–2015) and starting from 2014, she co-developed together with Gerhard Wolf and Elisabetta Scirocco the ongoing project Storia dell'arte e catastrofi: L'Italia sismica.
+As part of this project she co-led the group L'Aquila as a Post-Catastrophe City and curated the exhibition Photography and Catastrophe.
+Antonio Di Cecco in dialogue with the collections of the Photo Library.

 - Italian art, illustration, and photography between nineteenth and twentieth centuries